seamusdemora/seamusdemora.github.io/README.md

 <!--   From this line forward are comments.
 Comments are not displayed in the browser.

 NOTE: The "hidden" tag does not work at GitHub...  <p hidden>This paragraph should be hidden.</p>

-You can use the [editor on GitHub](https://github.com/seamusdemora/seamus.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-    Q: Can you also use the GitHubDesktop app?

 Let's try a table: